jvalderrama/devo/README.md

 In order to accomplish all the challenge, it has been divided into three main points:
 1. (Incubation): Localhost development, tools, build and deploy application, plus package python pplication to distribute over Pypi Server
 2. (Dockerization): Dockerized application, continuous integration and deployment pipeline using a Jenkinsfile
-3. (IaC and K8s): Ansible to update host/port configuration application file for RabbitMQ Server, Templates for k8s and Helm Chart
+3. (IaC and K8s): Ansible to update host/port configuration application file for RabbitMQ Server, Terraform for EC2, Templates for k8s and Helm Chart

 # 1. Incubation